Ghostkeeper/Luna/plugins/storage/storagetype/implement.rst

 ----

-	.. function:: open_read(uri)
+	.. function:: read(uri)

-Opens a stream of binary data from the specified location.
+Reads the contents of the specified resource completely.

 - ``uri``: An absolute URI to a resource that must be read.
-- Return: A stream of ``bytes`` that read from the specified location.
+- Return: The ``bytes`` representing the contents of the specified resource.
 - Raises: ``IOException`` if the resource could not be read.

 ----

 	.. function:: write(uri, data)

-Opens a stream that writes binary data to the specified location.
+Writes the specified data to the specified resource.

 If there is already a resource at the specified URI, that resource will be lost.
+This overwrites any existing data, rather than appending to it.

 - ``uri``: An absolute URI to where the data must be written.
-- Return: A stream for ``bytes`` that writes to the specified location.
+- ``data``: The ``bytes`` representing the data that must be written to the resource.
 - Raises: ``IOException`` if the resource could not be written to.